 Enjoy these last few weeks of berry season, 2016.

-- 3 cups berries (your choice: strawberries, blueberries, currants, raspberries, etc) cleaned, and cut (in the case of the strawberries and cherries etc)
+- 3 cups berries your choice: strawberries, blueberries, currants, raspberries etc) cleaned and cut (in the case of the strawberries or cherries etc)

-- 2 cup rhubarb, cut into 1 inch cubes (can use frozen, if using frozen, add an extra tbsp of flour or so to the flour below, since rhubarb releases a lot of water)
+- 2 cups rhubarb cut into 1 inch cubes (can use frozen, just add an extra tbsp of flour or so to the flour below, since rhubarb releases a lot of water)